zie87/zie87.github.io/_posts/2023-10-31-arduino-setup.md

 )
 ```

 The first change explicitly defines the `sources` parameter.
 For now, this is more of a cosmetic change.
 More important is the line `c_args: ['-DF_CPU=16000000UL']`.
-This argument defines the clock frequency (16 MHz) to our build, which the AVR libraries must provide, e.g., the `_delay_ms` function.
+This argument defines the clock frequency (16 MHz) to our build, which the AVR libraries must provide to, e.g., the `_delay_ms` function.
 The last change is to define the file extension with: `name_suffix: 'elf'`.
 We need to manipulate the executable later to flash it to our device.
 For this, we need to be able to distinguish the different files by extension.

 ## Enable the cross-compilation